terretta/yc-bootstrap/README.markdown

                         ^
      Socket.io <- Either of boxes -> Socket.io

 Create alarms in CloudWatch to auto-scale webserver based on traffic.
 Uses hummingbird.
+Comet as backup.

 Backs-up to S3